 4. Alexandra Bridge

-You can also grab a water taxi to get over to the Canadian Museum of History from the Parliament Buildings.
+You can also grab a water taxi from the Parliament Buildings to get over to the Canadian Museum of History.

 5. National War Memorial

-The National War Memorial is always open and is free to enter.
-The Cenotaph stands in the center of Elgin and Wellington Streets and during the Canadian Tulip Festival there are tulips in bloom in the large plant stands around the memorial.
-This is a beautiful area to pay your respects to the Tomb of the Unknown Soldier and to all who served Canada and sacrificed their lives preserving freedom.
+The National War Memorial is always open and free to enter.
+The Cenotaph stands in the center of Elgin and Wellington Streets, and during the Canadian Tulip Festival, tulips are in bloom in the large plant stands around the memorial.
+This is a beautiful area to pay your respects to the Tomb of the Unknown Soldier and to all who served Canada and sacrificed their lives to preserve freedom.

 6. Parliament Buildings

-Another gorgeous spot to photograph Ottawa landmarks with tulips is facing the Parliament Buildings.
-There are beds of Tulips arranged on the grounds of Parliament Hill where you can get a picture-perfect shot of our nation’s capital buildings in bloom.
+Another gorgeous spot to see Ottawa landmarks with tulips is facing the Parliament Buildings.
+There are beds of Tulips arranged on the grounds of Parliament Hill, where you can get a picture-perfect shot of our nation’s capital buildings in bloom.

 7. Wellington Street